You must have heard about “keeping your customers happy.” But, what about the people who make up your organization, your employees?

 Being able to interpret employee feedback is the first step in increasing employee experience.
 Conducting an employee engagement survey is the best tool for understanding employee feedback.

 These surveys can be used to determine which employees feel appreciated and engaged and why.
 It can also assist you in comprehending crucial organizational challenges and opportunities.
+You can conduct these surveys using employee engagement tools.

 Employee net promoter score (eNPS) surveys help you understand how likely a certain employee is to suggest your company as a great workplace.
 A higher rating in this category suggests contented and dedicated employees.